How to Name a Business or Organization: Naming Rules

 A name reservation or fee is not required for B.C. companies using just their incorporation number.
 The name will be given according to the next available number at the time of incorporation.

-In most cases, a natural person’s full name will be considered to be sufficiently distinctive and therefore acceptable.
+For a corporation or a society, a natural person’s full name will be considered to be sufficiently distinctive and therefore acceptable.
 For example

 - Bill Brown Ltd.

-- John Smith Inc.
+- John Smith Society

 Two surnames, or initials with a surname, are normally accepted.
 For example